-During the year ended January 31, 2009, the Company purchased for \$25,000 cash a 100% interest in a group of 43 mineral claims known as the West Valley Property, which lies to the west of the Rateria Properties.
+In 2009, the Company purchased for \$25,000 cash a 100% interest in a group of 43 mineral claims known as the West Valley Property, which lies to the west of the Rateria Properties.
 The Company subsequently purchased 9 additional contiguous claims for \$7,500.
-Currently, the property is comprised of 51 claims totaling approximately 9,569 hectares.
+Currently, the property is comprised of 50 claims totaling approximately 9,053 hectares.